Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ## Throughput

-It is easy to access the throughput of this design in Model Composer.
-You need to generate code and run the cycle approximate aie simulation from the Hub block.
-Set the hub block as shown below:
+It is easy to access the throughput of this design in Vitis Model Composer.
+You need to generate code and run the cycle-approximate aie simulation from the Hub block.
+The Hub block configuaiton is shown below:

 <img src="./Images/hub.png" width="500">

-After running the cycle approximate aie simulation, the Simulink Data Inspector will pop up and you would see the output signal and the estimated throughput there:
+After running the cycle-approximate aie simulation, the Simulink Data Inspector will pop up and you would see the output signal and the estimated throughput there:

 <img src="./Images/throughput_1.png" width="500">